History > Migration to Portland

 "There was a large group in the early days.
 Some people lived down on the Willamette River in houseboats.
 Flooding wiped them out and they moved to the Albina area along Union Avenue.
 Mr. Geist said he would live anywhere but San Francisco."

-There were many factors that influenced the first Volga Germans to settle in Albina rather than other parts of Portland.
-At the time, Albina was essentially a company town, the company being the Oregon Railway and Navigation Company which owned the extensive Albina railroad yards car shops and docks along the east side of the Willamette River where the Kansas group likely disembarked after their voyage from San Francisco in 1881.
-The Northern Pacific Railroad, which was completed two years after the first Volga Germans arrived, terminated their passenger service in East Portland.
+Many factors influenced the first Volga Germans to settle in Albina rather than other parts of Portland.
+At the time, Albina was essentially a company town, the company being the Oregon Railway and Navigation Company, which owned the extensive Albina railroad yards, car shops, and docks along the east side of the Willamette River.
+The Northern Pacific Railroad, completed two years after the first Volga Germans arrived, terminated their passenger service in East Portland.
 At the time, access to Portland on the west side of the river was by ferry only.
-Much of the productive farmland in the Portland area had already been claimed in prior decades leaving the Volga Germans to seek work in the city.
-Land in the newly developing Albina area (which did not become a city until 1887) was relatively inexpensive to purchase and it was very close to the railway workshops where many early immigrants found employment.
-Given that Albina was a very lightly populated area in the early 1880's (143 people in 1880), most people were able to build homes and live together as they had in Russia.
-Living in close proximity allowed the Volga Germans to maintain their language, culture and identity in a new land.
-The establishment of churches and businesses to serve the community was also made easier given the compact nature of the settlement.
-This group of pioneers in Portland would grow to over 500 families by 1920.
+Much of the productive farmland in the Portland area had already been claimed in prior decades, leaving the Volga Germans to seek work in the city.
+Land in the newly developing Albina area (which did not become a city until 1887) was relatively inexpensive to purchase, and it was very close to the railway workshops where many early immigrants found employment.

-There were many factors that influenced the first Volga Germans to settle in Albina rather than other parts of Portland.
-At the time, Albina was essentially a company town, the company being the Oregon Railway and Navigation Company which owned the extensive Albina railroad yards car shops and docks along the east side of the Willamette River where the Kansas group likely disembarked after their voyage from San Francisco in 1881.
-The Northern Pacific Railroad, which was completed two years after the first Volga Germans arrived, terminated their passenger service in East Portland.
+Many factors influenced the first Volga Germans to settle in Albina rather than other parts of Portland.
+At the time, Albina was essentially a company town, the company being the Oregon Railway and Navigation Company, which owned the extensive Albina railroad yards, car shops, and docks along the east side of the Willamette River.
+The Northern Pacific Railroad, completed two years after the first Volga Germans arrived, terminated their passenger service in East Portland.
 At the time, access to Portland on the west side of the river was by ferry only.
-Much of the productive farmland in the Portland area had already been claimed in prior decades leaving the Volga Germans to seek work in the city.
-Land in the newly developing Albina area (which did not become a city until 1887) was relatively inexpensive to purchase and it was very close to the railway workshops where many early immigrants found employment.
-Given that Albina was a very lightly populated area in the early 1880's (143 people in 1880), most people were able to build homes and live together as they had in Russia.
-Living in close proximity allowed the Volga Germans to maintain their language, culture and identity in a new land.
-The establishment of churches and businesses to serve the community was also made easier given the compact nature of the settlement.
-This group of pioneers in Portland would grow to over 500 families by 1920.
+Much of the productive farmland in the Portland area had already been claimed in prior decades, leaving the Volga Germans to seek work in the city.
+Land in the newly developing Albina area (which did not become a city until 1887) was relatively inexpensive to purchase, and it was very close to the railway workshops where many early immigrants found employment.

 Sources